Why visit Goa in April?

 The Konkan Fruit Fest showcases the amazing diversity of local fruits in the Konkan region which Goa is a part of.
 The Botanical Society of Goa has been organizing this since 2003 at the D.B.
 Road Campal Promenade every year.
-This time, the fest will happen from 21st – 23rd April and is open to public from 10 am to 8 pm.
+Each year the festival is held in the later half of April and becomes open to public from 10am to 8pm.
 Numerous competitions like fruits carving and fruit eating take place simultaneously on all days.
 It’s a great event to learn about the lesser known fruits and taste the wilderness in them.
-Know more about the past few editions of the festival – Konkan Fruit Fest 2014, Konkan Fruit Fest 2015
+Learn more about the festival via their website and Facebook page.
+Or read up on past articles here wherein we covered earlier editions – Konkan Fruit Fest 2014, Konkan Fruit Fest 2015.
+Photos via festival website.

 For those who have been shunning Goa during April for its off-season & weather, here are a few more reasons for you to rethink your decisions right away: